 If you intend on visiting the East Coast, I'd recommend the Freycinet Peninsula (http://www.puretasmania.com.au/default.asp?pID=72).
 Although this area of the coast is popular to tourists, it is with good reason.

 Wineglass bay is a must if you visit Freycinet.
 It takes approximately 45 minutes to walk to the viewpoint from the carpark to look out over Wineglass bay (you may also want to walk to the top of Mt Amos - a couple of hours from the car park - the view is impressive).
 It takes about 30 minutes (one-way) to walk into the bay from the viewpoint.

 For good wine I would suggest heading towards Richmond via Cambridge from Hobart.
 I would highly reccomend a stop at Meadowbank, Pooley and Puddleduck (at Puddleduck you are welcome to take a picnic lunch and enjoy it by the duck pond with a glass or two of wine.
-Tastings are free if you make a purchase or $5 if you don't purchase anything from the shop. almost 10 years ago
+Tastings are free if you make a purchase or $5 if you don't purchase anything from the shop. over 10 years ago

 If flying into Hobart and the weather is nice then I would do Salamanca Market in and around the Hobart port area on Saturday morning - then lunch in one of the cafes in Salamanca Square and then take the Peppermint Bay cruise from the same port area to have a sumptuous dinner down at the Peppermint Bay restaurant down the channel.

 Agree with the other contributors that I would then do the east coast up to Bay of Fries and Cradle if time.

 all the best